elizabeths-r/serious-games-platform/README.md

 # Serious Games Platform

+## Repository Status

+This project is currently under active development.

 Interactive serious games platform developed with Python, Flask, and JavaScript for human-robot interaction applications.
 The platform supports educational and therapeutic serious games, user interaction tracking, and integration with robotic systems.

 ## Purpose